stegemang/sqlimdb/README.md

 Cut and paste the python code into an editor and save as something like tsvconvertscript.py with the .py file extension.

-To start the conversion from tsv to csv, from a command prompt ~~or powershell~~ navigate to the directory where the tsv files located and run something like this:
+To start the conversion from tsv to csv, from a command prompt ~~or powershell~~ (Powershell doesn't like the ">") navigate to the directory where the tsv files located and run something like this:

 ```
 python tsvconvertscript.py < title.basics.tsv > title.basics.csv